The Mini Lop is a breed of rabbit that has gained popularity in recent years.

 An excellent sized hutch for a mini lop is at least four feet by six feet.

-If you don’t have the space for a mini lop, consider getting a smaller rabbit breed.
+If you don’t have the space for a mini lop, consider getting a smaller pet breed.

 Ideal cage size for mini lop